ActivitySim/activitysim/docs/gettingstarted.rst

 .. note::
    Common configuration settings can be overridden at runtime.
 See ``activitysim -h``, ``activitysim create -h`` and ``activitysim run -h``.

-More complete examples, including the full scale MTC regional demand model, estimation integration examples, and multiple zone system examples, are available for creation by typing ``activitysim create -l``.
+Additional examples, including the full scale MTC regional demand model, estimation integration examples, multiple zone system examples, and examples for agency partners are available for creation by typing ``activitysim create -l``.
 To create these examples, ActivitySim downloads the (large) input files from the `ActivitySim resources <https://github.com/rsginc/activitysim_resources>`__ repository.
+See :ref:`examples` for more information.

 Try the Notebooks
 -----------------